hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 The following arguments are supported:

+* `admin_password` - (Required) The Password which should be used for the local-administrator on this Virtual Machine.
+Changing this forces a new resource to be created.

 * `admin_username` - (Required) The username of the local administrator used for the Virtual Machine.
 Changing this forces a new resource to be created.

-* `location` - (Required) The Azure location where the Linux Virtual Machine should exist.
+* `location` - (Required) The Azure location where the Windows Virtual Machine should exist.
 Changing this forces a new resource to be created.

-* `name` - (Required) The name of the Linux Virtual Machine.
+* `name` - (Required) The name of the Windows Virtual Machine.
 Changing this forces a new resource to be created.

 * `network_interface_ids` - (Required).
 A list of Network Interface ID's which should be attached to this Virtual Machine.
 The first Network Interface ID in this list will be the Primary Network Interface on the Virtual Machine.

 * `os_disk` - (Required) A `os_disk` block as defined below.

-* `resource_group_name` - (Required) The name of the Resource Group in which the Linux Virtual Machine should be exist.
+* `resource_group_name` - (Required) The name of the Resource Group in which the Windows Virtual Machine should be exist.
 Changing this forces a new resource to be created.

 * `size` - (Required) The SKU which should be used for this Virtual Machine, such as `Standard_F2`.